-Non-tenure-track faculty, including clinical faculty, extension faculty, lecturers, and research faculty, make vital contributions to UMass Amherst’s core mission of education, research, and public service.
-On OFD’s Supporting NTT Faculty page you will find professional development programs and opportunities to connect with colleagues, such as mutual mentoring incubators, support for completing the AFR or applying for a Professional Development Fellowship, and a promotion writing community.
-This page also includes resources, such as campus academic personnel policy and the 2020 COACHE Special Focus Report on NTT Faculty, and information about upcoming and past events.
+Non-tenure-track faculty, including clinical faculty, extension faculty, lecturers, and research faculty, make vital contributions to UMass Amherst’s core mission of education, research, and service.
+On OFD’s Supporting NTT Faculty page you will find professional development programs and opportunities to connect with colleagues, such as mutual mentoring programs, support for completing the AFR or applying for a Professional Development Fellowship, meetups and luncheon events, and an annual promotion writing community.
+This page also includes resources, such as campus academic personnel policy and COACHE Special Focus Reports on NTT Faculty, and information about upcoming and past events.
 In addition, NTT faculty members are invited to participate in the other Sustainable Careers programming relevant to their career stage, as well as our Leadership Essentials, Scholarly Writing, and Mutual Mentoring Programs.
 Set your own course with the wind in your sails.

 Five sailboats in the ocean